-Every instructor has a different teaching style.
-This means that they all have different approaches to how they manage online courses as well.
-It is not unreasonable to expect that instructors will communicate with you clearly about expectations including due dates, grade scales, assignments or attendance.
+Right now we expect instructors will communicate with you clearly about expectations about participation and attendance, how to access the materials, due dates, grade scales, and accommodations.
 If you find that you are confused about something in the course, or need the information to be provided in a way that is more accessible or more accommodating of your data usage, learning technology availability, or child-care/work changes, please reach out to the instructor first.

 What can I do if I have a concern about an online course?

 Instructors are expected to provide regular updates to students.
-Should an issue arise, we encourage you to contact the instructor directly through email (and/or through Carmen or OnCourse) and allow a miminum of 2 business days for a response.
-If several days passes without a response from the instructor, you can consider escalating your concerns to chair of the department that offers the course.
+Should an issue arise, we encourage you to contact the instructor directly through email (and/or through Carmen or OnCourse) and allow a minimum of 2 business days for a response before following up again.
+If you still don't get a response from the instructor, you can consider escalating your concerns to chair of the department that offers the course.

 What about my grade/graduation?

-Commencement has been postponed.
-Graduates will receive their degrees by mail.
+The August 9th commencement ceremony for Summer 2020 graduates has been moved online.
 This in no way limits or excludes a live commencement ceremony for the Class of 2020.
-The university will hold a graduation ceremony at a later date for members of the spring Class of 2020, their families and guests, at a time that is safe.
+The university will hold a graduation ceremony at a later date for members of the Class of 2020, their families and guests, at a time that is safe.

-How will my learning accommodations translate to an online course?
+How will my learning accommodations translate to an online or hybrid course?

-If you are receiving accommodations through the Student Life Office of Disability Services, please call or email them to discuss how those services will be managed for online coursework.
+If you are receiving accommodations through the Student Life Office of Disability Services, please call or email them to discuss how those services will be managed for online or hybrid coursework.